fanwosu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3-strspn.c is a function that gets the length of a prefix substring
 #4-strpbrk.c is a function that serach a string for any of a set of bytes
 #5-strstr.c is a function that locates a substring
+#7-print_chessboard.c is a function that prints the chessboard